Autonomous Apple Fruitlet Sizing and Growth Rate Tracking using Computer Vision: Methodology

-The main difference in our approach is we replace the MADNet \cite{MADNet} network used by \cite{Qadri} with RAFT-Stereo \cite{lipson2021raft}.
-RAFT-Stereo is a state-of-the-art deep learning-based stereo matching network that outperforms traditional disparity generation methods, such as SGBM \cite{SGBM_2008}, and does not require fine-tuning.
-This is advantageous as the network does not need to be retrained between datasets or when switching out the stereo camera being used.
-We also replace the Faster-RCNN \cite{faster-rcnn} network with Mask-RCNN \cite{mask-rcnn} to detect and predict bounding boxes around all fruiltets in the image.
-This is because Mask-RCNN can be simultaneously used for tag segmentation, as discussed in Section \ref{subsec:agnn_det_seg_ext}, without requiring an additional network pass.
-Only the bounding box classification and regression heads are used for fruitlet detection, and the mask segmentation head is ignored.
+~ Two differences between our sizing approach and the one presented by Qadri \cite{Qadri} is we replace the MADNet \cite{MADNet} disparity and pix2pix \cite{pix2pix} segmentation networks with RAFT-Stereo \cite{lipson2021raft} and Mask-RCNN \cite{mask-rcnn} respectively.
+RAFT-Stereo is a state-of-the-art deep learning-based stereo matching network that outperforms traditional disparity generation methods, such as SGBM \cite{SGBM_2008}, on benchmarks such as the Middleburry Stereo Evaluation\footnote[7]{\url{https://vision.middlebury.edu/stereo/eval3/}}.
+Additionally, RAFT-Stereo does not require fine-tuning, which is advantageous as the network does not need to be retrained between datasets or when switching out the stereo camera being used.
+In addition, Mask-RCNN is a more standard and widely adopted instance segmentation network compared to pix2pix, which is traditionally used for pair-to-pair image translation.

+To account for the difficulties in obtaining ground truth segmented data, the Mask-RCNN network is trained following a two stage process.
+In the first stage, bounding box annotations are used to train the bounding box regression and classification heads.
+In the second stage, the weights of these heads are frozen, and a subset of the fruitlets in each image are segmented and used to train the mask head.
+An overview of the process can be seen in Fig.~\ref{fig:example_det_and_seg}.
 We use a customized detectron2 \cite{wu2019detectron2} Mask-RCNN implementation.

-To segment, we train a pix2pix \cite{pix2pix} Conditional Generative Adversarial Network (CGAN).
-Each individual bounding box is cropped and passed to the pix2pix generator, which outputs a single segmentation mask for the fruitlet (Fig. \ref{fig:example_det_and_seg}).

-The reason the proposed detection and segmentation networks are used instead of a single instance segmentation Mask-RCNN network is because of the challenges of obtaining labelled ground-truth data, which is a common issue in agriculture \cite{data_synthesis}.
-Hand-segmenting fruitlets for the required number of images to train is a time-consuming task, and is difficult to outsource as a result of the required domain-specific knowledge.
-It is more data-efficient to train a network to semantically label individual fruitlets \cite{Qadri}.
-A CGAN architecture was chosen as the segmentation network because CGANs have demonstrated previous success in operating in agricultural environments \cite{stalk_cgan, kiwi_cgan, Qadri}.
-As well, pix2pix performed better than Mask-RCNN for fruitlet segmentation when trained on low amounts of labelled data.